microsoft/vscode-react-native/README.md

 }
 ```

-2. If you want to launch LogCat Monitor from the Command Pallette command `React Native: Run React Native LogCat Monitor` with filtering options set `react-native.android.logCatArguments` settings in your `settings.json`:
+2. If you want to launch LogCat Monitor from the Command Palette command `React Native: Run React Native LogCat Monitor` with filtering options set `react-native.android.logCatArguments` settings in your `settings.json`:

 ```json
 {